COUNSELLING & PSYCHOTHERAPY

 Maybe you are reading this as you are looking for support or maybe because you want to understand more about how you are feeling or maybe you don't know what you need.
 There can be countless reasons we don't feel 'ourselves'.

-Our mental health affects our emotions, our thoughts and feelings, our ability to solve problems and overcome difficulties, our social connections, and our understanding of the world around us , not to mention our physical health.
+Mental health affects our emotions, thoughts and feeling and so it affects our ability to solve problems and overcome difficulties, our social connections, and even our understanding of the world around us , not to mention our physical health.
 When we are in good health 'mentally' we find it easy to think & make decisions, relate to others , to form and maintain good relationships, to feel and express different emotions and to cope with change and uncertainty.

 However it is rarely as well understood as our physical health and can easily take a back seat, but just as physically things come along which affect us, the same is true mentally, though it can be harder to recognise or acknowledge